 Medical research has discovered that humans have cannabinoid receptors in their bone cells.
 The most relevant of these receptors in health terms are CB1, CB2, and GPR 55.
 Further research has found that cannabinoid receptors are vital for regulating bone metabolism.
 The CB2 receptor is expressed in osteoclasts (also known as bone reabsorbing cells) and osteoblasts (also known as bone-forming cells).
 The balance between the two is critical to the process of optimal bone health maintenance.

 CBD is an ‘agonist’ of the CB1 and especially the CB2 receptors.
 An agonist is defined as a “substance which initiates a physiological response when combined with a receptor.”
-In any case, CB2 agonists like CBD are capable of modulating the functions of the receptors, increase osteoblast count and inhibit osteoclast precursor proliferation.
-In layman’s terms, CBD can help increase bone formation, reduce bone loss and aid the body in its mission to maintain normal bone mass.
+In any case, CB2 agonists like CBD are capable of modulating the functions of the receptors, increase osteoblast count and inhibiting osteoclast precursor proliferation.
+Due to these general properties, it may provide some support in bone formation and decrease in bone loss.

 Science backs CBD